 Billy Graham

-Graham infuriated President Truman when he posed at the White House after their meeting in July 1950
+Graham infuriated President Truman when he posed on the White House lawn after their meeting in July 1950

-It cast aspersions on his multiple honorary doctorate degrees, called his alma mater Wheaton College “straight laced,” and proclaimed that even though Graham was an ordained Southern Baptist Minister, his upbringing and education were pure Calvinist.
-The article confided that the Reverend Graham had revealed his true colors during the recent Columbia campaign when he “…treated his predominantly middle-aged audience to first-hand glimpses of Heaven, Hell, and Judgment Day.
-His detailed picture of Heaven brought 145 listeners to their feet to pledge themselves to Christ—but 350 signed up on the night he described Hell.”
+It cast aspersions on his multiple honorary doctorate degrees, called his alma mater Wheaton College “straight laced,” and proclaimed that even though Billy Graham was an ordained Southern Baptist Minister, his upbringing and education were pure Calvinist.
+The article confided that Reverend Graham had finally revealed his true colors during the recent Columbia campaign, when he “…treated his predominantly middle-aged audience to first-hand glimpses of Heaven, Hell, and the Judgment Day.
+His detailed picture of Heaven brought 145 listeners to their feet to pledge themselves to Christ – but 350 signed up on the night he described Hell.”

-Dr. McQuilkin, a former associate editor at the influential Sunday School Times, was not amused and felt the article warranted an immediate reply.
-First, he solicited advice on the initial draft response from his right-hand man, the able Don Hoke; then he executed a few swift edits, struck out the paragraph defending Graham’s salary and expenses, and quickly decided he was satisfied–it was ready.
-He fired off his letter to the TIME editorial staff that same day, stating in part:
+Dr. McQuilkin, a former associate editor at the influential Sunday School Times, was not amused.
+He felt that the article warranted an immediate rebuttal.
+He solicited advice on the initial draft of the response from his assistant Don Hoke, executed a few minor changes, and then quickly decided that it was ready to go.
+He fired it off directly to the TIME editorial staff, stating in part:

 “Dear Editors–There is a nasty implication in your remark about Graham’s reason for becoming a Baptist.
 In any case, why contrast that with his Calvinist education and upbringing?
 Baptists are Calvinists.”